What is "Auralisation"?

 The information is then stored in what is called B-format, where one channel is associated to each spherical harmonic.
 In the case of 1st order ambisonics, this results in 4 channels, named W, X, Y and Z. The omnidirectional information is stored in channel W, while the information in the x, y and z directions (1st order harmonics) are stored in the X, Y and Z channels.

 In the case of concert halls, all listeners should ideally be able to not only see the orchestra playing, but also experience the sound with the same quality.
 However, in reality, concert halls are typically large rooms, so it is inevitable that the distance from the orchestra will vary considerably from position to position.
 Even the listening and viewing angle may differ.
 This is all taken into account when calculating the binaural room impulse responses to be convolved with the anechoic recordings for the final auralisation.
-Since the early reflections are not as strong for the listeners in the back of the hall in comparison with the ones close to the orchestra, it results in a more reverberant audio in most of the cases.
+Since the early reflections are not as strong for the listeners in the back of the hall in comparison with the ones close to the orchestra, it results in a more reverberant audio for listeners in the back in most of the cases.

-In the examples, pictures with a 3D view such as the one shown below are taken from the ODEON’s 3D OpenGL, which is an alternative way of checking your room model and the sources and receivers’ positions.
+In the examples, pictures with a 3D view such as the one shown below are taken from ODEON’s 3D OpenGL, which is an alternative way of checking your room model and the sources and receivers’ positions.
 The red spheres are sources and the blue spheres are receivers.

 When simulating an existing place, it is usually difficult to have the information of the absorption coefficient of every surface in the room.
 A great idea to make sure your simulations are as real as possible, is to match the simulations to a measurement.
 The image below shows an example of one such comparison.